2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 The draft is something that can make or break an organization.
-NFL general managers, scouts, and player personnel staffs around the league study the draft 365 days a year and pour an incredible amount of resources into preparation because it's an inexact science and having as much information as possible is essential.
-Tens of millions of dollars and their jobs are riding on their picks so they're the best people to study to learn what the league values these days.
+NFL general managers, scouts and player personnel staffs around the league study the draft 365 days a year and pour an incredible amount of resources into preparation because it's an inexact science and having as much information as possible is essential.
+Tens of millions of dollars and their jobs are riding on these picks, so they're the best people to study to learn what the league values these days.

-The best place to start is the first round.
-If you've watched any draft this century you'll probably know what NFL teams value more than anything.
-Quarterbacks.
-With so much of a team's salary cap, game planning, and resources being put into the quarterback position the running back position has been increasingly devalued over the years.
+The place to start is the first round.
+If you've watched any draft this century you probably know what NFL teams value more than anything: quarterbacks.
+With so much of a team's salary cap, game planning and resources being put into the quarterback position, running back has been increasingly devalued over the years.
 In 2024, no running backs were selected in the first round for the second time in three years and fourth time in the last 12 years after it had never happened prior in the common draft era (since 1967).

 First-round running backs in NFL Draft